shindgewongxj/WHATSINContacts/README.md

 # Tips

-- Importing is recommended to be done on macOS as iCloud syncing will disable transparent background.
+- Importing is recommended to be done on 'macOS' as iCloud syncing will disable transparent background.
 - Due to VCF multi-language unsupported on Apple devices, you may need to choose different versions.
 - Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.